-The application window will run simultaneously for both Levy County residents and out of county residents.
-There will be two separate lotteries, with in-county and out of county students being numbered separately.
+The application window will run simultaneously for both Levy County residents and outof-county residents.
+There will be two separate lotteries, with in-county and out-ofcounty students being numbered separately.
 The out-of-county applications will only be considered if there are still remaining open seats after the completion of the in-county lottery.

 Once notified of a lottery selection of an available seat, the parent/guardian must accept in writing and enroll the student in the specified school.
 If a student happens to receive a lottery selection for more than one school, the parent/guardian must select one and decline the other.
 If seats re-open due to a declined selection, the student with the next number in the lottery will be notified and offered the seat.
 Once notified, the parent/guardian will have ten working days to respond.
 No response will be considered a decline of the selection.
-If an applicant is not selected, and there is no capacity, the applicant will be put on a waiting list.
-If capacity becomes available at a grade level within a school after the school year starts, the parents of the next applicant on the waiting list will be notified of the opening and permitted to enroll if desired.
+This process will only continue until the first day of school.
+After the first day of school, the wait list will be discontinued.